 John has been honored to serve as the City Council Member for the Eleventh Ward since 2010.
 As an experienced, hard-working and veteran leader on the Minneapolis City Council, he looks forward every day to having the opportunity to serve constituents, shape long-term sustainable public policy and oversee the dedicated employees and city departments serving us all.

-John Quincy, along with his wife Anne of 31 years and sons Sam and Joe, is proud to call Minneapolis home since 1994.
-As a family, they have dedicated themselves to improving the lives of others through a variety of community based organizations and experiences.
-Anne is a supervising attorney for the Minneapolis Legal Aid Society.
-Sam is currently a middle school Social Studies teacher for Minneapolis Public Schools.
-Joe is completing his degree from the University of Minnesota, College of Food, Agriculture and Natural Resource Sciences.
+John Quincy, along with his wife Anne of 32 years and sons Sam and Joe, is proud to call Minneapolis home since 1994.
+As a family, they have dedicated themselves to improving the lives of others through a variety of community-based organizations and experiences.
+Anne is a supervising attorney for Minneapolis Legal Aid.
+Sam is currently a middle school Social Studies teacher for Minneapolis Public Schools and Joe recently completed his degree from the University of Minnesota, with a degree in food sciences and is working on local urban organic farms.

 Prior to his 2009 election to the City Council, Quincy was a marketing services consultant – providing market research, database, and communications services.
 He was previously Director of Marketing Services for a Lakewood Publications/Nielsen Business Media in Minneapolis.
 Prior to moving to Minneapolis, John worked for the American Marketing Association in Chicago in numerous capacities including the Director of Periodical Publishing and as AMA’s Director of Conferences and Exhibits.